RyanLucas3/Python-Command-Line-Interface/README.md

-# Utility_bills
-Program for a utility provider to track customer information.
+Command Line Program and user interface for a utility provider to track customer information.

 Dublin Bill Management Company is a start-up bill management company, i.e., they offer tracking for electricing, gas, and utility bills.